-- Finally, add in the flour, and very gently mix this in with your mixer on a low speed until it is just combined and all of the flour is incorporated.
-The mixture should look crumbly but should not form one giant ball of dough.
+Slowly add in the flour, and mix on low speed until it is just combined.
+The mixture should look crumbly but should not be a giant ball of dough.

-- Tip the mixture onto a lightly floured surface, and split the dough into three batches.
+Pour the mixture on a lightly floured surface.
+Split the dough into three batches.

-- Place a large sheet of parchment paper down, lightly flour it, and place one batch of dough on top.
-Lightly flour the dough and then place another large piece of parchment paper over the top.
+Place a large piece of parchment paper down, lightly flour it, and place one batch of dough on top.
+Sprinkle the dough with flour and place another large piece of parchment paper over the top.

-- Roll the dough out with a rolling pin until it is about 3mm (be careful it’s not too thick) and roughly into the shape of a circle.
+Roll the dough out with a rolling pin to about 3mm and roughly into the shape of a circle. (be careful it’s not too thick).

-- Lift up the side of the parchment paper and check the thickness before placing the whole sheet of pastry in the fridge for 30 minutes.
-Repeat this with the second batch of dough.
+Check the thickness by lifting up the side of the parchment paper.
+Place the whole sheet of pastry in the fridge for 30 minutes.
+Repeat these steps with the second batch of dough.

-- Once the dough has chilled remove one sheet from the fridge.
-Peel off the top sheet of parchment paper, very lightly flour the pastry, then flip it over onto the workbench.
+Once the dough has chilled, remove one sheet from the fridge.
+Peel off the top sheet of parchment paper, very lightly flour the pastry, then flip it over.

-- Peel off the remaining sheet of parchment paper and lightly flour the dough again so the dough doesn’t stick.
-Lift the pastry onto your baking tray lined with a silicon/perforated mat.
+Peel off the remaining sheet of parchment paper, lightly flour the dough again to prevent it from sticking.
+Lift the pastry onto a baking tray lined with a silicon mat.

-- Using a 4.5" round perforated tart ring (or any tart ring you have) cut out 4 large circles of dough.
-Peel off the excess dough around the edge (you can re-roll this for another use).
+Using a 4.5" round perforated tart ring (or any tart ring you have) cut out 4 large circles of dough.
+Peel off the excess dough and you can re-roll this for another use.

-- Remove a second sheet of dough from the fridge for the walls of the pastry cases.
+Remove the second sheet of dough from fridge.
 Using a sharp knife, cut long strips of dough about 7-8” long and ¾” wide.

-- Lift the strips and place them on the inside of the tart rings, pressing them against the side so that they are flush with the dough at the bottom.
+Carefully lift the strips and place them on the inside of the tart rings.
+Press them against the side so they line up with the dough at the bottom.

-- If your pastry doesn't quite fit all the way around just cut another piece.
-Press the bottom of the dough gently with your fingers to mold it to the base piece of dough.
+Press the bottom of the dough gently with your fingers to mold it to the base of the dough.

-- With a sharp knife, holding it completely horizontal, cut off any excess pastry hanging over the top of the tart rings.
+Cut off any excess pastry hanging over the top of the tart rings with a sharp knife.

 - Place the tart shells into the freezer for 30 minutes to 1 hour.

-- Just before the hour is up, pre-heat your oven to 320F with a fan or 350F for non-fan.
+Pre-heat your oven to 320F.
 Place the tray with your tart shells in the oven.
 Bake for 16 minutes or until the shell is lightly golden.

-- Remove tart shells from the oven and allow time to cool (10 to 15 minutes) before piping the filling so it does not melt.
+Remove tart shells from the oven and allow time to cool before piping so the filling does not melt.

 For the Filling

-- Whip the butter for about 5 minutes using a paddle attachment (in a stand-up mixer) Add the salt.
-Beat in the confectioner’s sugar slowly.
+In a stand mixer, cream the butter for about 5 minutes using a paddle attachment.
+Add the salt.
+Slowly beat in the confectioner’s sugar.

 - Add the Nutella and increase speed to medium.
 Mix until incorporated.